senter7/Reliable-UDP/Reliable UDP/README.md

 # Reliable UDP
 This software was written for the Internet and Web Engineering course, degree in Computer Engineering, Tor Vergata.
-For specific details, see [README](https://github.com/senter7/Reliable-UDP/blob/master/README.md) file.
+For specific details, see this [README](https://github.com/senter7/Reliable-UDP/blob/master/README.md) file.

 # Table of Contents
 1. [Configuration](#configuration)